 In university the "finding potential friends" part is a lot easier because there are so many opportunities to meet people.
-Some students stumble on the 'taking initiative' step though.
-In the past they may never have had many friends, or in high school they fell into their social circle by accident.
-Maybe they'd been hanging out with the same people since middle school, or they just somehow ended up becoming friends with their high school track team without realizing how.
+Some students stumble on the 'taking initiative' step.
+In the past they may never have had many friends, or fell into their social circle by accident.
+Maybe they've been hanging out with the same people since middle school, or they just somehow ended up becoming friends with their high school track team without realizing how.
 Now that they're in a new environment they may not consciously know how to form a social circle and think it's something that will just passively happen to them.

 Making friends during your first few weeks of college